 The St. Helen Faculty strives to provide students with a thoroughly Catholic and academically excellent experience that is enveloped in a safe, nurturing and Christian environment.
 Students in this vulnerable life-stage need guidance and freedom, challenges and victories.
 It is our goal to meet these needs, and we sincerely wish to work with parents for the benefit of the students.

 In language arts, the curriculum involves listening, speaking, reading, and writing skills.
+This includes spelling, grammar, cursive, essays, word study and more.
 The students read a variety of content which includes both fiction and non-fiction, drama, informational texts, and various other forms.
 Writing is often linked with the reading skills, and students learn to organize their writing in essays, narratives, and reports The goal of all of these is to prepare the students to be highly successful in junior high school and throughout life in written and spoken communication.

 In math, we follow the Archdiocese of Cincinnati Graded Course of Study which is aligned with the Ohio State Standards.
 We continue to strengthen skills taught in previous years while emphasizing math vocabulary, fraction operations, algebraic and geometry concepts, decimal operations, critical thinking and problem solving skills.

 In social studies, the focus is on Eastern Hemisphere and early civilizations of Mesopotamia, Egypt and Asia.
 Geography, economics, history, government and religions are all included.